akshayAR17/Valid-Anagram/README.md

  --> A question from leetcode.
 This problem has been asked many times in FAANG companies & other MNC's online coding round.
  --> I have written the code in an optimised way.
  --> Approach is very simple.
-I have considered a frequency array of integer type, which holds the frequecies of individual characters in an array.
+I have considered a frequency array of integer type, which holds the frequencies of individual characters in an array.
  --> If the size of the strings are not equal, then the function would return false, which clearly states, the given strings are not anagram.
- --> If that is not the case,then I will traverse through both the strings, upon taversal I increment & decrement the count of the same characters that appear in both the strings.
+ --> If that is not the case,then I will traverse both the strings, upon traversal I increment & decrement the count of the same characters that appear in both the strings.
  ---> Ultimately, I taverse the frequency array.
-If the frequency of any character is found to be greater than 0, then function would return false, otherwise true.. which confirms that the given strings are anagram.
+If the frequency of any character is found to be greater than 0(zero), then function would return false, otherwise true... which confirms that the given strings are anagram.

  Time Complexity : O(n)
  Auxiliary Space : O(1)